What is a Trust?

 2. Peace of Mind.
-Provide for the long term care of Beneficiaries--particularly relevant for those with minor children, special needs family members, or elderly dependants.
+Provide for the long term care of Beneficiaries--particularly relevant for those with minor children, special needs family members, or elderly dependents.

 3. Privacy.
-When property is in a trust, ownership/benefits will be discreetly transferred.
+Assets in a Trust are discreetly transferred upon your death.
 Probate court is a matter of public record.

 Call or text to speak to an attorney!

 We now offer video conference & virtual consultations!

 Start with our free, no-commitment consultation.